ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 For modules written in languages other than Python, there are two approaches to handling documentation:

-1. still create a ``.py`` file for documentation purposes that will contain the documentation-related sections described in this document or
+* Option one: Create a ``.py`` file that contains the documentation-related sections described in this document.
 2. starting at ansible-core 2.14, you can instead create a ``.yml`` file that has the same data structure, but in pure YAML

   * With YAML files, the examples below are easy to use by removing Python quoting and substituting ``=`` for ``:``, for example ``DOCUMENTATION = r''' ... '''`` to ``DOCUMENTATION: ...`` and removing closing quotes.
 Refer to :ref:`adjacent_yaml_doc` for details.